 Competition for the Management of Operations and Maintenance of the National Ecological Observatory Network (NEON)

-This delay puts safety first, while allowing for a fair competition.
-If you have any questions about the extension, please contact Roland Roberts, NEON Operations Program Director, at email@example.com.
+This action puts safety first, while allowing for a fair, transparent, and equitable competition that maintains the standard of NSF merit review.
+If you have any questions, please contact Roland P. Roberts, NEON Operations Program Director, at firstname.lastname@example.org.

 |Roland Robertsemail@example.com||(703) 292-7884|

 A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 20-1), is effective for proposals submitted, or due, on or after June 1, 2020.
 Please be advised that, depending on the specified due date, the guidelines contained in NSF 20-1 may apply to proposals submitted in response to this funding opportunity.